Eligibility criteria

 Recognises tourism businesses that excel in providing an inclusive customer experience, particularly for those with accessibility requirements.

-Recognises business events venues that demonstrate an excellent understanding of the market, exceed the expectations of their clients and have a strategic plan for future development within this area, with clear goals.
+Recognises business events venues that demonstrate an excellent understanding of the market, exceeding the expectations of their clients and have a strategic plan for future development within this area, with clear goals.

-• Any venue that hosts business events (meetings, incentives, conferences, exhibitions, MICE) and actively works to increase MICE business e.g. hotels, conference centres, exhibition venues
+Any venue that hosts business events (meetings, incentives, conferences, exhibitions) and actively works to increase business events business e.g. hotels, conference centres, exhibition venues, leisure venues

-• Clients may be from the UK as well as from international markets
+Clients may be exclusively from UK markets or also be from international markets

-Camping, Glamping and Holiday Park of the Year -VE
+Camping, Glamping and Holiday Park Award – VE

-Recognises holiday parks, sites and villages that provide exceptional guest experiences across static vans, touring pitches, shepherd’s huts and more.
+Recognises self catering accommodation, holiday parks, sites and villages that provide exceptional guest experiences across properties for let, static vans, touring pitches, shepherd’s huts and more.

 • Businesses whose main offer is holiday parks, sites, villages, camping and glamping